 If you’re using the corporate structure, the process is slightly different and you'll need to set up for Corporation Tax.

 You'll then follow the process for paying Corporation Tax.
 Read more about this in our guide to filing a company tax return.

 The Self Assessment process is largely the same whether you’re a landlord, small business owner or sole trader.

 The first thing you need to do is register for Self Assessment.

-Once you’re registered you can then file your tax return.
-You do this by filling out the Self Assessment tax return form either online or on paper - though the government is looking to do away with paper tax returns at some point in the future, so keep that in mind.
+Once you’re registered, you can then file your tax return by filling out the Self Assessment tax return form either online or on paper.

 Once you’ve filed your tax return, you then need to pay the tax you owe.
-The deadline is usually the same as the final date for online Self Assessment tax returns, so the deadline for paying your 2019/20 tax is 31 January 2021.
+The deadline is the same as the final date for online Self Assessment tax returns, so the deadline for paying your 2019-20 tax is 31 January 2021.

 To fill in your tax return you’ll need information about all the income you’ve received throughout the tax year, as well as information about expenses you want to deduct.